seeess1/seeess1.github.io/index.md

 ---
 <h1>Intro</h1>

-I live in Brooklyn, NY and I'm a data engineer (one half of my brain) who can also organize teams and projects (the other half).
+I'm a data engineer (one half of my brain) who can also organize teams and projects (the other half) living in Brooklyn, NY.
 <br>
 <br>
 <h2>The data half</h2>